Battle lines are drawn: Fazl

 Thanking political parties, he said, “I salute the political parties which have participated in the march.
 The present cruel regime is not the true representative of the masses.
 Every segment of the society is facing hardships created by the government.”

-Meanwhile, the Azadi March Monday entered the Rahim Yar Khan District of the Punjab after crossing the Punjab-Sindh border at Kammoo Shaheed check-post.
-The Punjab government as well as the police have changed their strategy and removed all containers and other instruments, which they had placed to seal the Sindh-Punjab border and Bahawalpur, Lodhran and Multan districts at the Sutlej Bridge near Bahawalpur on Monday morning.
+Meanwhile, the Azadi March on Monday entered the Rahim Yar Khan District of the Punjab after crossing the Punjab-Sindh border at Kammoo Shaheed check-post.

-The Azadi March is expected to reach Lahore on Tuesday night.
-Fazl and other opposition leaders will be welcomed at six reception camps set up by the opposition parties along the Multan Road, but they are scheduled to address the main public meeting at Chauburji Chowk on Lake Road.
-Besides, they will also address the crowd at Thoker Niaz Beg.
-The opposition leaders will stay in the night at the lawns of Minar-e-Pakistan under tents and parking space to them will be provided in the vicinity, said JUI-F Lahore Information Secretary Hafiz Ghazanfar Aziz while talking to The News.

-The participants of Azadi March would leave Multan for Lahore on Tuesday morning (today).

 A PML-N spokesperson said the party would set up six reception camps in the city for the marchers at Thoker Niaz Beg, Samanabad Mor, Chauburji Chowk, Bhati Gate, Minar-i-Pakistan and Shahdra Mor.